 Despite BP CEO Dudley’s efforts to tell the company’s energy transition story “a bit differently”, the campaign gives a strong sense of déjà vu.

 Leggett told DeSmog UK the campaign was “straight out of the energy toolbook”, using the same tools the industry has been using for the past 25 years.

-Echoing his comment, Bond, from Climate Tracker, pointed out the strong similarities between BP’s campaign and those run by energy companies such as RWE and E.ON 10 years ago.
+Echoing his comment, Bond, from Carbon Tracker, pointed out the strong similarities between BP’s campaign and those run by energy companies such as RWE and E.ON 10 years ago.